 The annual Grant Scheme enables young people who are members of clubCREATE to reach their full potential.
 In the past, grants have been provided for the purchase of laptops, driving lessons, educational resources and accommodation and living expenses.
 For more information click here.

 Our Go Your Own Way (leaving care) Info Kit is a resource for young people aged 15 and above who are starting to plan for their transition to adulthood and independence.
 The kit is filled with resources and information to assist the planning process and provide caseworkers, young people and carers with the information they need to plan for a successful transition.
 Click here to view the GYOW info kit.

 Sortli was originally developed in partnership between young people who have transitioned from care, CREATE Foundation and the Queensland Department of Communities, Child Safety and Disability Services as a tool to support transition to independence planning.
-The app has now been developed with the Department of Health and Human Services for Victoria and will complement resources for young people transitioning from or that have left out of home care.
-The mobile app helps young people become independent and is a fun, informative and easy to navigate app that focuses on seven key areas; identity, relationships, finding a a place to live, health, finances, education and employment and general living skills.
+The app has now been developed with the Department of Health and Human Services for Victoria, and the Department of Communities in Western Australia, and will complement resources for young people transitioning from, or who have left, out-of-home care.
+Sortli helps young people become independent and is a fun, informative and easy to navigate app that focuses on eight key areas; identity, relationships, finding a a place to live, health, finances, education and employment. legal information and general living skills.